pramodkumarjuit/cpp_programs/vectors/README.md

 12. Find the maximum sum of sub-array/vector in an array/vector.
 Sliding window.

+13. Count occurrences: Write a function to count occurrences of each element in an array.

+14. Leaders in array: Write a function to find all the leaders in an array.
+An element is called a leader if it is greater than all the elements to its right side.

+15. Find missing number: Write a function to find the missing number in a range from 1 to n in an array of size n-1.

+16. Longest increasing subsequence: Write a function to find the length of the longest increasing subsequence  in an array.

+17. Find majority element: Write a function to find the majority element in an array (element that appears more than n/2 times).

+18. Given 2 sorted arrays, find the number of elements common.

+19. Ransom Note problem.

 Sliding window based question:
 ------------------------------
 a) Longest Substring Without Repeating Characters